 The preparation of our consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
 We based our estimates on historical experience, known trends and other market-specific or other relevant factors that we believe to be reasonable under the circumstances.
 On an ongoing basis, management evaluates its estimates when there are changes in circumstances, facts and experience.
 Changes in estimates are recorded in the period in which they become known.
-If actual results differ from our estimates, or to the extent these estimates are adjusted in future periods, our results of operations could either benefit from, or be adversely affected by, any such change in estimate.
+If actual results differ from our estimates, or to the extent these estimates are adjusted in future periods, our results of operations could either benefit from, or be adversely affected by, any such change in estimates.

-See Note 2 to our consolidated financial statements in the Annual Report and Note 2 to our condensed consolidated financial statements included in Part I, Item 1 of this Quarterly Report for a summary of significant accounting policies and the effect on our consolidated financial statements.
+See Note 2 to our consolidated financial statements in the Annual Report for a summary of significant accounting policies and the effect on our consolidated financial statements.